 Practical Nursing - General Information

 The Nursing Education Program is a concept based curriculum which is a stackable credential that can be completed in five semesters.
 If the student wishes to complete the Licensed Practical Nurse (LPN) Degree only, the student must successfully complete NUR 112, 113, 114 and 115.
 These classes can be taken in three semesters.
 Once NUR 114 and NUR 115 are completed, the student may sit for the NCLEX PN exam.
-If the student wishes to complete the AND, they may continue and complete the last two semesters .
-Should the student drop out of sequence upon completing the LPN component, the student has one year in which to reapply to complete the AND.
+If the student wishes to complete the Associate Degree in Nursing (A.D.N.), they may continue and complete the last two semesters .
+Should the student drop out of sequence upon completing the LPN component, the student has one year in which to reapply to complete the A.D.N.
 Summer admission for the nursing program will be at the Cherokee Campus for day and night classes.
 Fall admission will be at the Wallace Drive Campus for day classes.